Malcolm Allan – Chairman

 A proven achiever with a great sense of humour and loads of enthusiasm, he is excited to be working on a board level where it is all about sport and giving back to the community – something he is passionate about!

-He is currently the General Manager Sales and Marketing at OCS (Global Facilities Management Company and NZ’s largest and number 1 cleaning company), his major challenge being to develop and execute a customer led strategy to grow the business of an exceptional operationally led organisation which has the opportunity to improve its customer focus.
-Previous recent roles included Head of business Development at Turners & Growers where he developed entirely new revenue streams and initiatives, Contract Sales Director for The Shopping Channel, initiating systems, processes, offerings or tools from a blank canvas.
+He is currently the Country Manager at UMS (NZ) Limited (Urban Maintenance Systems).
+Previous recent roles included General Manager Sales and Marketing at OCS (Global Facilities Management Company and NZ’s largest and number 1 cleaning company) his major challenge being to develop and execute a customer-led strategy to grow the business of an exceptional operationally led organisation which has the opportunity to improve its customer focus, Head of Business Development at Turners & Growers where he developed entirely new revenue streams and initiatives, and Contract Sales Director for The Shopping Channel, initiating systems, processes, offerings or tools from a blank canvas.

 Paul Seo – Board Member